 The interior isn’t nearly as remarkable as the outside.
 Few of the ancient frescoes survive, and those that do are hard to make out.
 Looking closely, you might spot relief carvings of Prince Ashot and Princess Shushan, the church’s original benefactors.

 Just next to, or south of, the main church is the small St Gregory the Illuminator Church.
 The original structure was built between 836-848 before being completely destroyed by the Seljuk Turks.
-It was rebuilt before being destroyed yet again by a 12th-century earthquake.
+After that, it was rebuilt before being destroyed yet again by a 12th-century earthquake.

-While still standing, the pillar no longer performs its original function today.
+While still standing, the pillar no longer does its job.
 Erected in 906 by Bishop Hovhannes, it also has a religious significance, having been erected in honor of the Holy Trinity.

 There’s still a lot more to see around the complex.
 Out in the courtyard, you’ll find a plethora of ancient kachkars, or traditional Armenian cross stones.
-And considering how Tatev Monastery once housed around 1,000 monks and even functioned as its own university, visitors can step into many of the former rooms.
+And considering how Tatev Monastery once housed around 1,000 monks and even functioned as its own university, there are a lot of rooms for visitors to explore.

 You can check out things like the former bakery, library and Archbishop’s residence.
-The monastery was once entirely self-sufficient and was booming economically in its day.
+The monastery was not only entirely self-sufficient but was booming economically in its day.
 In fact, due to the old feudal system, Tatev actually outright controlled dozens of surrounding villages.

-Peasant weren’t happy about their land being controlled by the monastery and there were even a few uprisings in the 10th century.
-Ultimately, they had to be quelled by the local Syunik King!
+Peasants, however, weren’t happy about their land being controlled by the monastery, leading to a few uprisings in the 10th century.
+Ultimately, they had to be quelled by the local king.

 Many artisans also lived here, and Tatev became a thriving center for calligraphy and miniature painting.
 And from the 14th century, Tatev University was founded by the ruling feudal family, the Orbelians.
 The university was also instrumental in resisting the attempted Latinization of Armenia by the Roman Catholic Church.